jgarnet/object-expressions-js/README.md

 - Logical Operators

 Each token is evaluated from left to right.
 If a token contains a group, all tokens within the group will be evaluated before moving to the next token.

+## Fragment Parsing

+[FragmentParser](./src/parsers/fragment/fragment-parser.ts) is used to parse the expression string to identify all fragments (conditions, function calls, logical operators, comparison operators, etc.) before evaluation.

+[FragmentParser](./src/parsers/fragment/fragment-parser.ts) uses [ExpressionToken](./src/parsers/fragment/expression-token.ts) to represent symbols and symbol groups (such as quotes, parentheses, brackets, etc.) and keep track of symbol counts when tokens are nested.

+[FragmentParser](./src/parsers/fragment/fragment-parser.ts) uses [ExpressionDelimiter](./src/parsers/fragment/expression-delimiter.ts) to represent delimiters which are responsible for splitting two fragments, such as logical operators (A `AND` B, A `OR` B, `NOT` A), comma separated values, etc.

+By default, the [create-context](./src/context/create-context.ts) (which is internally called when using [evaluate](./src/evaluate.ts)) function specifies a default set of [ExpressionToken](./src/parsers/fragment/expression-token.ts):

+- Groups (parentheses)
+- Strings (double quotes and single quotes)
+- Regular Expressions (forward slashes)
+- Field Paths (square brackets)

+Additionally, all [ComparisonOperator](./src/operators/comparison-operator.ts) definitions on the [ExpressionContext](./src/context/expression-context.ts) will be registered as [ExpressionDelimiter](./src/parsers/fragment/expression-delimiter.ts) by default.

 ## Error Handling